kivy/kivy/doc/sources/gettingstarted/installation.rst

 :ref:`pre-compiled wheel<pip-wheel>`, if available, otherwise from source (see below).

 Kivy provides :ref:`pre-compiled wheels<kivy-wheel-install>` for the supported Python versions on Windows, macOS, Linux, and RPi.
+If no wheels are available ``pip`` will build the package from sources (i.e. on *BSD).
 Alternatively, installing :ref:`from source<kivy-source-install>` is required for newer Python versions not listed above or if the wheels do not work or fail to run properly.